sscs-ose/sscs-ose.github.io/index.md

 Here is an excellent [device overview](https://skywater-pdk.readthedocs.io/en/main/rules/device-details.html) of this technology.
 There is also a rich set of [digital standard cells](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/foundry-provided.html) available.

+In [this sheet](https://docs.google.com/spreadsheets/d/1oL6ldkQdLu-4FEQE0lX6BcgbqzYfNnd1XA8vERe0vpE), you can find a summary of the various mask (GDS) layers, wiring resistance and capacitance, and electromigration rules.

 ## Digital IC Design

 Digital circuit design in the modern era uses a flow, usually starting with a high-level behavioral description.
 The main two hardware description languages (HDL) used nowadays are [Verilog](https://en.wikipedia.org/wiki/Verilog) and [VHDL](https://en.wikipedia.org/wiki/VHDL).
 We propose to use **Verilog**, as the support in the open-source tools is generally a bit better.

 Once you are happy with your behavioral model, a suite of tools takes you from Verilog to **GDS** (the geometric mask data file format you send for production to a foundry).
 This methodology is called **RTL2GDS**, and [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) is the flow we propose to use.

-Find more information on how to approach a digital design [here](https://sscs-ose.github.io/digital).
+Find more information on how to approach a digital design [see here](https://sscs-ose.github.io/digital).

 If you consider Verilog and VHDL old-school (we don't), there is a rich host of advanced methodologies collected by [Andreas Olofsson](https://github.com/aolofsson/awesome-hardware-tools) to get you started.